 In 2008 the UK passed the Climate Change Act, which sets out emission reduction targets of reducing greenhouse gas emissions by 80%, by 2050.
-This was further emboldened by the signing of the Paris Agreement in 2015 – a legally binding agreement on climate change – which stated that we would commit to achieving net zero in Scope 1, 2 and 3 emissions (how they are categorised) by 2050.
+This was further emboldened by the signing of the Paris Agreement in 2015 and further commitments made at the climate change conference, COP21 – both legally binding agreements on climate change – which stated that we would commit to achieving net zero in Scope 1, 2 and 3 emissions (how they are categorised) by 2050.

 As an industry, active construction projects and buildings contribute towards 39% of the world’s carbon emissions – but it isn’t all doom and gloom – there is a significant amount of work going on globally which is extremely encouraging, and our clients are playing a fundamental role in procuring projects that support carbon reduction at a local, regional and national level.